 Bird, Jacobsen & Stevens, P.C. always tries to get reasonable settlements for our clients before incurring expenses involved in litigation.
-We have settled many cases involving agricultural claims in excess of $1 million and many well into the hundreds of thousands.
+We have settled more modest cases in the tens of thousands as well as larger cases well into the millions.

 Criminal Defense Results

 For information on case results for criminal and DUI cases, please see Attorney Grant Borgen’s Representative Cases.

 Civil Trial Results